jeremybarbet/react-native-modalize/docs/PROPS.md

 ### `modalStyle`

-Define the style of the modal.
+Define the style of the modal (includes handle/header/children/footer).

 | Type     | Required |
 | -------- | -------- |